leftthomas/IDIP/README.md

 `export DETECTRON2_DATASETS=/home/data`.
 Then download the backbone weights from [MEGA](https://mega.nz/folder/mSg00RZS#tkb1KdwIGZRTqcWnPZov7A), put them in `results`.

-To train the model with `resnet50` backbone on COCO dataset:
+To train the model with `resnet50` backbone on `COCO 2017` dataset:

 ```
 python main.py --config-file configs/res50.yaml --num-gpus 2